Pulkit-Khandelwal/purple-mri/scripts/README.md

-Steps to build an exvio template:
+Steps to build an exvivo template:

 - Binarize and smooth all the segmenations.
 - Use one subject from the population as a reference subject.